pulumi/docs/pulumi-hugo/themes/default/content/resources/getting-started-gcp-serverless-graphql/index.md

 ---
 # Name of the webinar.
-title: "Getting Started with Serverless GraphQL on GCP"
+title: "Getting Started with Serverless GraphQL on Google Cloud"
-meta_desc: "In this episode, Lee Zen walks you through building a serverless GraphQL API using Apollo GraphQL and GCP Functions with the help of Pulumi."
+meta_desc: "In this episode, Lee Zen walks you through building a serverless GraphQL API using Apollo GraphQL and Google Cloud Functions with the help of Pulumi."

 aliases:
   - /webinars/getting-started-gcp-serverless-graphql